China April HSBC PMI shows biggest drop in factory activity in a year

 On Thursday, the Politburo, the ruling Communist Party's top decision-making body, said that authorities will step up policy "adjustments" and urged further tax cuts.
 It also said the government must resolve financing glitches that are holding up big infrastructure projects.

-Analysts believe the Politburo's emphasis on stabilizing growth signaled top leaders' increasing concerns about a sharper slowdown.
+Analysts believe the Politburo's emphasis on stabilising growth signalled top leaders' increasing concerns about a sharper slowdown.

 Millions of workers lost their jobs when China's growth tumbled to 6.6 percent in early 2009.
 A massive stimulus package pulled the economy out of the slump, but at the cost of saddling local governments with a mountain of debt.